The simplest static servers map URL paths directly to file names: since HTML

 can be configured to allow the .html suffix to be omitted,

-and as it happens, Neocities is already configured this way, and
+and as it happens, free hosting like GitHub pages and Neocities are already

-furthermore as it redirects to the
+configured this way, and furthermore as it redirect to the

 non-.html URL, which means using the .html suffix in internal hrefs will lead to

-a pointless redirect.
 So it would be nice

 to be able to configure Mismiy to generate pages with these slightly shorter URLs.